olaurino/mapping-vodml/004-normative.md

 -   References to VO-DML elements will be capitalized and in **bold face**,
 -   using their VO-DML/XSD type definitions.
 E.g. **ObjectType**, **Attribute**.

-The following list defines some shorthand phrases (underlined), which we use in the descriptions below:
+The following list defines some shorthand phrases (*italicized*), which we use in the descriptions below:

 -   Generally when using the phrase *meta-type* we mean a "kind of" type